emacsorphanage/helm-swoop/README.md

-;; When doing isearch, hand the word over to helm-swoop (define-key isearch-mode-map (kbd "M-i") 'helm-swoop-from-isearch) (define-key helm-swoop-map (kbd "M-i") 'helm-multi-swoop-all-from-helm-swoop)
+;; When doing isearch, hand the word over to helm-swoop (define-key isearch-mode-map (kbd "M-i") 'helm-swoop-from-isearch) ;; From helm-swoop to helm-multi-swoop-all
+(define-key helm-swoop-map (kbd "M-i") 'helm-multi-swoop-all-from-helm-swoop) ;; When doing evil-search, hand the word over to helm-swoop ;; (define-key evil-motion-state-map (kbd "M-i") 'helm-swoop-from-evil-search)

 ;; Save buffer when helm-multi-swoop-edit complete (setq helm-multi-swoop-edit-save t)